PROGHEIST/OOP-IN-JAVA/README.md

 - [Stack Overflow](https://stackoverflow.com/) for troubleshooting and community support.

 ## Author
-This course is authored and maintained by **[Your Name]**, a passionate Java developer and educator.
+This course is authored and maintained by **PRATIK BHARAT GAONKAR**, a passionate Java developer and educator.
 If you have any questions, feel free to contact me or contribute to the repository!

 ---